 If you’re dreaming of a truly rustic break by the sea, away from modern paraphernalia, then head for the heel of Italy and these stone dwellings engulfed in wild Puglian flora.
-The path and steps leading up through rosemary plants, olive and prickly pear trees brings you first to the ancient, flat-topped Trullo house.
+The path and steps leading up through rosemary, olive and prickly pear brings you first to the ancient, flat-topped Trullo house.
 Its bedroom transports you back centuries: a small space without windows, its mod cons are a ceiling fan and a screened door that stays open for light and air.
 Up steps to the main stone house with a double bedroom on each floor and a living area with wood-burning stove.
 There’s an indoor bathroom, and another one outdoors – along with two showers and an indoor and outdoor camping kitchen.
 It’s all perfectly basic, the focus on outdoor living, with three terraces plus a rooftop for superb sea views.
 Flop in a hammock or lounger and be lulled by Mediterranean scents and breezes.
-Tear yourself away for a day’s visit to Santa Maria di Leuca at the tip of the heel, Navaglie, with its mini harbour and restaurants, or take a walking/boat tour to see the Grotte di Zinzulusa – fabulous prehistoric caves.
+Tear yourself away to visit Santa Maria di Leuca at the tip of the heel, Novaglie, with its mini harbour and restaurants, or take a walking/boat tour to see the Grotta Zinzulusa – fabulous prehistoric caves.
 Return for more raw beauty – magical.